ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-07-Vancouver_transit3.md

 # Remove extreme observations

 Now that we have tabular data of demographic characters, transit access and transit usage down to the DA level, I will pre-process the data so that it is ready to be put into machine learning algorithms.
 Firstly, columns with all NA data are removed (in fact there are two such columns).
-Then, I remove rows that have irregular, or extreme values for important variables, as shown in the following table:
+Then, I will remove rows that have irregular, or extreme values for important variables, as shown in the following table:

 | Removal Criteria                                                    | Number of DAs removed     |
 |---------------------------------------------------------------------|---------------------------|